216: No Such Thing As A Lobster War

 No relation.

-The master is not supposed to be delved into.
+My past is not supposed to be delved into.
+That was in my contract.

-There were no Dans, no Andes.
+There were no Dans, no Andes,

 He actually is a relation.

+I looked up a few names too.
 So I found that in the last decade, several dozen people have named their daughters unique.

 I also looked up some medieval ones as well.
+And

-just on the origins of rude words, there's in
+just on the origins of rude words,

-the Middle Ages, the early uses of the F-word, the word fuck, meant to hit something.
+in the Middle Ages, the early uses of the F-word, the word fuck, meant to hit something.
+So there is a man in 1290 whose name was Simon Fuckbutter.

 He probably worked in dairy.

-There's actually a really cool Twitter account which is called Name Curator at Name Curator and it's an account run by an Australian called Ben Osborne.
+There's actually a really cool Twitter account which is called Name Curator at Name Curator, and it's an account run by an Australian called Ben Osborne.

 And Ben Osborne just puts just his favorite names that he's found.
+So a couple that have gone up on the site.

-Dick Passwater is one guy, who was a NASCAR driver in the 50s.
+These are all real people.
+Dick Passwater is one guy who was a NASCAR driver driver in the 50s.

 So Dick Passwater.
+And my favorite,

-And my favorite, a guy called Hans.
+a guy called Hans.
+Hans Off.

 And he's a former submarine official.

-And he was a NASCAR driver because he was also another NASCAR driver at the same time, or maybe the following decade, called Dick Trickle.
+What was he called?
+Dick Passwater?
+Yeah, and he was a NASCAR driver because he was also another NASCAR driver at the same time, or maybe the following decade, called Dick Trickle.
+Oh, yeah.

 Oh, yeah.

-And they changed the rules and said you weren't allowed to smoke anymore because you had to wear helmets and you couldn't smoke while you were having, wearing your helmet.
+And he's one of my favorite people because Dick Trickle, he was an amazing motor racing driver, but he liked to smoke and they changed the rules and said you weren't allowed to smoke anymore because you had to wear helmets and you couldn't smoke while you were having wearing your helmet and so what he did was he drilled a hole in his helmet

 and he smoked with putting the cigarette in.
+Wow.

-And so for QI, I always wanted to ask the question: why did Dick Trickle have a hole in his helmet?
+And so for QI, I always wanted to ask the question, why did Dick Trickle have a hole in his helmet?

 Beautiful.